Overview for Free Culture and Free and Open Source Computing Immersion

 The plan code for Free Culture and Free and Open Source Computing Immersion is FREEOPN-IM.

-Curriculum for Free Culture and Free and Open Source Computing Immersion
+Curriculum for 2023-2024 for Free Culture and Free and Open Source Computing Immersion

 This course charts the development of the free culture movement by examining the changing relationship between authorship and cultural production based on a variety of factors: law, culture, commerce and technology.
 In particular, we will examine the rise of the concept of the individual author during the last three centuries.
 Using a variety of historical and theoretical readings, we will note how law and commerce have come to shape the prevailing cultural norms surrounding authorship, while also examining lesser known models of collaborative and distributed authoring practices.
 This background will inform our study of the rapid social transformations wrought by media technologies in last two centuries, culminating with the challenges and opportunities brought forth by digital media, mobile communications and networked computing.
 Students will learn about the role of software in highlighting changing authorship practices, facilitating new business and economic models and providing a foundation for conceiving of open source, open access, participatory, peer-to-peer and Free (as in speech, not beer) cultures.
 (Prerequisites: Completion of First Year Writing (FYW) requirement is required prior to enrolling in this class.)
 Lecture 3 (Spring).